 National Curriculum statutory requirements are fulfilled and in addition to this the ‘Westlands curriculum’ ensures opportunities are broad and balanced as well as fit for purpose for our pupils, so that they can understand, appreciate and succeed in modern Britain.

 Reading and Phonics

-In Early Years and Key Stage 1, staff follow the Read Write Inc Programme for phonics and reading, supported by an online resource called Phonics Bug.
+In Early Years and Key Stage 1, staff follow the Read Write Inc Programme for phonics and reading.
 Please see the attached document at the bottom of this page to find out more about the Read Write Inc Programme.

-For more detailed information about the Curriculum Themes for each Year Group, please see the links below.
+For more detailed information about the Curriculum Themes for each Year Group, please see the links to their 'Long Term Plans' below.
 These are working documents which will be updated and amended throughout the year, but give an indication of the curriculum coverage for each subject in each term.
-Additionally, each Year Group produces a termly Topic Map which will be published on the Year Group Home Page in Our Learning each half term.
+Additionally, each Year Group produces a Medium Term plan which will be published on the Year Group Home Page in Our Learning each half term.

 If you do have any further questions about our Curriculum, please contact the Assistant Headteacher, Miss Freestone either by making an appointment with our office, or by sending an e-mail to the school address.